-LJLA is actively working to develop the cargo facility with new and existing partners.
+LILA is actively working to develop the cargo facility with new and existing partners.
 One of the propositions being considered, and being discussed with relevant parties, is the reinstatement of freight services to the Isle of Man.
 When services were previously suspended this led to the freight having to be carried in different ways, with most moving to the sea ferries, generating a significant time penalty on some freight (although air services continue to carry mail).

 One business sector expected to benefit from this would be the fishing industry as this would allow fish to arrive in the core UK market more quickly, with obvious benefits in quality.
-Similar freight services continue to operate from LJLA to Jersey and Guernsey and in 2015 there were 2,400 and 1,600 tonnes of dedicated freight respectively to these islands.
-Both of these were supplemented by larger volumes of mail too.
-Whilst mail services do still operate from LJLA to the Isle of Man (2,500 tonnes in 2015), the ability to consolidate this on to dedicated freighters at Liverpool would reduce costs for both freight segments.
-In 1999 there were 1,900 tonnes of freight (non-mail) to/from the Isle of Man.
-If this level of freight was reinstated, along with the 2,500 tonnes of freight then this service has the potential to generate c.4,500 tonnes of freight annually at Liverpool.
+Similar freight services continue model and require onward shipment by air to Europe or the Middle East.
+Whilst LJLA would not be in a position to fulfil this market at present, with to operate from LJLA to Jersey and in 2015 there was 2,400 tonnes of suitable available land there may well be a future opportunity over the dedicated freight to this island.
+Whilst mail services do still operate from period of the Master Plan.
+LJLA to the Isle of Man (2,500 tonnes in 2015), the ability to consolidate this on to dedicated freighters at Liverpool would reduce costs for both freight There is also potential for the Airport to attract dedicated scheduled segments.
+In 1999 there were 1,900 tonnes of freight (non-mail) to/from freight services to long haul points.
+In most cases, these flights do not the Isle of Man.
+If this level of freight was reinstated, along with the 2,500 fly direct to their final destination, but instead operate like 'tramp ships' tonnes of freight, then this service has the potential to generate c.4,500 stopping at a number of airports along the way, and thus requiring tonnes of freight annually at Liverpool. shorter runway lengths due to shorter flying distances than may be expected.
+In particular these could be linked to the integrated sea/air freight opportunity above.